 THIS NOTICE TELLS HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW TO GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Aspen Orthopedics must keep your health information private.
+Aspen Orthopedic Specialists must keep your health information private.
 We are also required to give you this Notice to tell you about our legal duties, the practices we follow to keep your health information private, and your rights concerning your health information.
 When we release your health information, we must release only the information needed for the specific purpose.
 We will follow the privacy practices in this Notice.

 We have the legal right to change our privacy practices and the terms of this Notice at any time.
 We will make copies of the revised Notice available on request.
 We will provide a copy of the Notice of Privacy Practices to each patient upon their initial office visit.
-In the next section we give some examples of the ways and reasons your health information may be used or released.
+In the next section, we give some examples of the ways and reasons your health information may be used or released.

 Without your written permission, we can use and release your health information for:

 - Treatment.
-We may use or release your health information to a physician or other healthcare provider in order to provide treatment for you.
+We may use or release your health information to a physician or other health care provider in order to provide treatment for you.
 For example, a doctor may use information in your medical record to decide what treatment, such as a drug or surgery, best meets your health needs.
-The treatment chosen will be written in your medical record, so that other health care professionals can make the best decisions for your care.
-We may also use your health information to: schedule a test such as a lab or x-ray, call a prescription to your pharmacy, continue your care.
+The treatment chosen will be written in your medical record so that other health care professionals can make the best decisions for your care.
+We may also use your health information to: schedule a test such as a lab or X-ray, call a prescription to your pharmacy, continue your care.

 - Payment.
-We may use and disclose your health information to obtain payment for services we provide you.
+We may use and disclose your health information to obtain payment for services we provide to you.
 For example, we must send a bill that gives your name, your diagnosis, and the care you received to your insurance company.
 We will give this health information to help get payment for your medical bills.
 We may disclose your health information to another health care provider or entity subject to the federal Privacy Rules so they can obtain payment.
 We may need your written permission to disclose information taken from your mental health treatment records or HIV test results for payment purposes.

 - Health Care Operations.
 We may use and disclose your health information in connection with our health care operations.
 For example, your diagnosis, treatment, and results may help improve the quality or cost of care we give our patients.
 These quality and cost improvement activities may include: reviewing the performance of your doctors, nurses, and other health care professionals; looking at the success of your treatment and comparing the success to other patients; calling a patient and leaving a reminder message for a scheduled appointment.
 Other health care operations for which we can use or disclose our health information include: conducting training programs, accreditation, certification, licensing or credentialing; medical review, legal services, and auditing, including fraud and abuse detection and compliance; business management and general administrative activities, including management activities relating to privacy, customer service, resolution of internal grievances, and creating de-identified health information or a limited data set.
 We may disclose your health information to another entity which has a relationship with you and is subject to the federal Privacy Rules, for their health care operations relating to quality assessment and improvement activities, reviewing the competence or qualifications of health care professionals, or detecting or preventing health care fraud and abuse.